ameena5432/Project_Zen_Mom/README.md

    1) I would like to further enhance my code by following the enhnacement driven development practices and make sure additional scenarios can be handled without any code changes

-      For example : If in future we add more survey questions or decide to increase the options in the rating scale and so on.
+      For example : If in future we add more survey questions or decide to increase the options in the rating scale then our code should be able to handle it seamlessly.

 TODO Comments :

-   1) Adding unit test cases.
+   1) Adding unit test cases like checking for column names , columns like session_id starting with keyword "session_".
-   2) Handling more edge cases
+   2) Handling more edge cases and junk inputs.
-   3) Checking for a larger dataset
+   3) Checking for a larger dataset and optimizing the speed/storage to run faster with bigger dataset.
-   4) Avoiding creating multiple dataframes when cleansed and insted save storage space.
-   5) Tring to make the code faster with bigger dataset.